 - Ensure that ride-on toys are appropriate to the age of the child and are stable.
 Toy bikes should have effective brakes which can be applied by the rider.

-- Check toys that contain magnets to ensure that they have not come loose.
+- Check toys that contain magnets to make sure that they’ve not come loose.
 Remove loose magnets from the toy box.